Coast Radar Android App

 The sea takes a lot longer to warm up and cool down than the air does.
 As a general rule, sea temperatures in the UK tend to be at their highest in late August and early September, later than the peak air temperatures.

-Overall, the average sea temperature in the British Isles ranges from 6-10 °C in the winter to 15-20 °C in the summer depending on region and yearly weather changes.
-By sea temperature we mean surface temperature relevant to a typical swimmer and the deeper you go the colder it will be.
+Overall, the average sea temperature in the British Isles ranges from 6-10 ยฐC in winter to 15-20 ยฐC in summer, depending on region and annual weather patterns.
+By sea temperature, we mean surface temperature relevant to a typical swimmer, and the deeper you go, the colder it will be.

-It is not just about the big seasonal differences, the local weather can cause variations in water temperatures and what we as a swimmer interpret to be an acceptable sea temperature.
-A hot summer day will allow the outside parts of our bodies to balance the colder water but the opposite is the case on a colder day where a swimmer’s body heat is lost from parts of the body exposed to the air.
-Another example of local weather conditions is an offshore wind can cause the deep water which is much colder to replace the surface water which has been warmed by the sun.
+It is not just about the significant seasonal differences; local weather can also cause variations in water temperatures and in what we, as swimmers, consider an acceptable sea temperature.
+On a hot summer day, the outer parts of our bodies can help balance the colder water, but on a colder day, a swimmer’s body heat is lost from exposed parts of the body.ย Another example of local weather conditions is that offshore winds can cause deep, much colder water to replace the surface water, which has been warmed by the sun.

 Regional Differences

-In general sea temperatures in the UK are colder in the north than in the south as you would expect.
+In general, sea temperatures in the UK are colder in the north than in the south, as you would expect.
 However, it isn’t quite as straightforward as that.
-The lowest temperatures are to be found in the North Sea, the reason being these areas do not benefit from the warm waters of the Gulf Stream that you get on the west coast.
+The lowest temperatures are found in the North Sea, because these areas do not benefit from the warm waters of the Gulf Stream that you get on the west coast.

 Swimming Temperatures